gcallah/Rationalism/md/Sorcery.md

 not want its realization for that would reestablish the very order...
 From whose annihilation this negative freedom drives it self-consciousness" — Voegelin quoting Hegel, p.
 158 vol. 12

-Ideologies gain their plausibility because they have genuinely pointed at something that is really a sin, say "racism" or "capitalist exploitation."
-The problem with them is that they try to treat that one sin as though it were the only sin in existence.

 How to differentiate a religious leader from a cult leader: a religious leader